rtomac/dotnetcore-socket-server/readme.md

 #### Server

-Fire it up, and it will start listening for connections (by default) on port 4000.
+Fire it up, and it will start listening for connections on port 4000.

 ```
 run-server.bat